-Customers often ask for our recommendation on what tire pressure they should run.
-For most riders, the key is finding a pressure where you rarely bottom out on your rim, but it does happen on rare occasion.
+For most riders, the key is finding a pressure where you rarely bottom out on your rim, but it does happen on rare occasions.
 It’s a similar idea to how you would set up your suspension – if you NEVER bottom out, then you are not utilizing the suspension to its potential.
 Don’t make the mistake of running your pressure so high that you have zero chance of bottoming out your rim.
 This is detrimental to your traction, and in most cases creates harsher forces for carbon rims to deal with.

 There is a point where there is diminished control if the pressure is too high or too low.
 When tire pressure is too low, you will have a bike that is squirmy when changing direction, and the tires can even fold over during hard cornering.
 You may develop a sluggish feel due to the increased rolling resistance.
 Furthermore, running too low a pressure increases the chance of sidewall punctures and excessive rim strikes which can be destructive to your rim.
 Run too much pressure, and you’ll find yourself bouncing off bumpy terrain, leading to a very skittish feeling bike.
 Excess pressure will also result in decreased traction, especially when wet or loose.

 Five Variables That Influence Tire Pressure